 Ιn the context of education, Capital offers a scholarship program for the children and grandchildren of its employees.

-Capital has sponsored educational and cultural initiatives such as the Nautical Museum of Greece (Piraeus), the National Merchant Marine Academy (Hydra), the Centaurus Research project (University of Thessaly), the Petrospot ‘Oxford Bunker Course’ (Piraeus), the Hellenic Universities Rector's Synod (Piraeus) and others.
+Capital has sponsored educational and cultural initiatives by the Nautical Museum of Greece (Piraeus), the National Merchant Marine Academy (Hydra), the Centaurus Research project (University of Thessaly), the Petrospot ‘Oxford Bunker Course’ (Piraeus), the Hellenic Universities Rector's Synod (Piraeus) and others.

 Finally, Capital participates through its representatives in several scientific fora such as Tradewinds Forum, Safety4Sea, Career4Sea, NTUA, Marine Money, Capital Link, Technological Academies events and others, presenting the experience of a modern ship operator, facing all new challenges in shipping.